typpo/quickchart/README.md

 The hosted QuickChart service uses [monit](https://mmonit.com/monit/) to make sure the service is online and restart it if not.
 An example monit config is in `test/monit`.

 ## Limitations

+If you are self-hosting QuickChart, each QuickChart instance should use a single version of the Chart.js library.
+Mixing and matching versions (e.g., rendering a v2 chart followed by a v3 chart) is not well supported.

 This self-hosted QuickChart implementation currently supports the `/chart`, `/qr`, and `/graphviz` endpoints.
 Other endpoints such as `/wordcloud`, `watermark`, `/chart/create` are not available in this version due to non-OSS 3rd-party dependencies.